Step 1: Wood Deck Overview

 Low-Upkeep Deck Materials

 This deck features two interesting building systems.
 The Correctdeck low-maintenance decking uses a completely hidden fastener system.
-And we’ve teamed up prefinished aluminum spindles with a “Uniball” anchoring system for a rail system that’s foolproof to install and maintenance free as well.
+And we’ve teamed up prefinished aluminum spindles with a “Uniball” anchoring system for a premade deck railing system that’s foolproof to install and maintenance free as well.

 Video: How to Install Hidden Deck Fasteners